frePPLe/frepple/contrib/installer/README.txt

 2) Install Cygwin environment and run "make dist"
    This is because the creation of the installer starts by making the same distribution tar-ball as for *nix environments.
-   It is recommended to create the distribution file manually from a cygwin shell.
+   It is recommended to create the distribution file manually from a Cygwin shell.
 The installer will create the distribution too but I found this method is not reliable.

-3) Executables compiled with Microsoft C++ compiler
-   We distribute the executables created by the microsoft compilers.
+3) Compile the execuatbles with Microsoft C++ compiler We distribute the executables created by the microsoft compilers.
    You'll need to compile before creating the installer.